JaaiDead/SplashOminous/README.md

 ## Support

-For support, suggestions, or feedback, please join our community on ```jaai```. or submit an issue on our [GitHub repository](https://github.com/JaaiDead/SplashOminous).
+For support, suggestions, or feedback, please join our community on ```jaai.``` or submit an issue on our [GitHub repository](https://github.com/JaaiDead/SplashOminous).

 ## Contributing